GongCheng1919/uL2Q/README.md

 # $\mu$L2Q: An Ultra-Low Loss Quantization Method for DNN Compression

 ## This method has been merged into [Quantization-caffe](https://github.com/GongCheng1919/Quantization-caffe).
-Please go to [Quantization-caffe](https://github.com/GongCheng1919/Quantization-caffe) for detailed introduction.
+Please go to [Quantization-caffe](https://github.com/GongCheng1919/Quantization-caffe) for detail information..

 ## $\mu$L2Q quantization method
 - Firstly, by analyzing the data distribution of the model,